What is LDR Sensor?

-An LDR sensor (Light Dependent Resistor) is a device which is used to detect light.
+An LDR sensor (Light Dependent Resistor) is a device that is used to detect light.
 It has a (variable) resistance that changes with the light intensity that falls upon it.
 This allows them to be used in light sensing circuits.
 They are used in many consumer products to determine the intensity of light.

 |Max power dissipation||200mW|